 Click here to learn more about the state of cannabis in California.

 Illinois was the first state to establish an adult-use cannabis marketplace without the voter ballot initiative process.
 On June 25, 2019, Gov. J.B.
-Pritzker signed legislation approved by lawmakers earlier in the year that makes cannabis legal to possess and consume for adults 21+.
+Pritzker signed legislation approved by lawmakers earlier in the year that legalized weed to possess and consume for adults 21+.
 The law also establishes a process to expunge the criminal records for nearly 800,000 cannabis possession convictions in the state.

 Gov. Pritzker’s 2018 election campaign included a platform calling for legalization.
 Shortly after winning the governorship, he said he hoped Illinois would be the first Midwest state to begin legal, regulated cannabis sales.